 The Most Common Scams

-The latest data released by the Federal Trade Commission, the government agency that protects consumer integrity, shows that consumers reported losing more than $8.8 billion to fraud in 2023, an increase of more than 30 percent from 2022.
+Recent data from the Federal Trade Commission shows that consumers reported losing more than $10 billion to fraud in 2024, an increase from the previous year.
 From imposters to shopping schemes, here are the most common scams on the web:

 Phishing